-It would be prudent to mention that currently, automotive collision repair industry players have been facing considerable problems pertaining to the newly implemented electronics systems in the modern vehicles.
-In order to overcome such issues, auto service centers have been exploring advanced tools and solutions to enable an efficient and accurate work output.
+Currently, collision repair industry players are facing considerable rework problems pertaining to the complexity associated with the newly implemented electronics systems in the modern vehicles.
+In order to overcome the issues associated with modern vehicular systems, automotive repair work centers are aiming to deploy advanced tools and solutions for efficient and accurate work output.
 In addition, the rising number of ADAS equipped vehicles and smart cars have also had a positive impact on advanced aftermarket collision repair.
-In fact, when these modern vehicles meet with accidents, they demand a thorough diagnosis of electronic as well as mechanical systems.
-In this regard, most of the giants in automotive collision repair market have been deploying advanced software-based solution systems at their service stations, in a bid to provide reliable and efficient service to the customers – a move that would significantly propel automotive collision repair market size from aftermarket.
+Post accidents, modern vehicles require proper refurbishment to set in place all damaged mechanical as well as electronics systems.
+In this regard, to provide reliable and efficient service to the customers, most of the giants in collision repair market are deploying advanced software-based solutions at their service stations.
+Aided by these initiatives, these companies are looking forward to achieving long-term revenue benefits in the automotive aftermarket.